 If your account has been taken over or compromised, the first step is to try to sign in to your account.

 If you can sign in to your account

 If you can still sign in, take the following steps:

 - Change your password - opens in new window or tab immediately.

 - Change your secret question - opens in new window or tab.

 - Verify your contact information and payment details - opens in new window or tab.
 Check your contact information, your shipping addresses, and your payment information.
 If anything was changed by the person who took over your account, change it back.

 - Check your active bids and listings in My eBay - opens in new window or tab to make sure they’re yours.
-Contact us for help with removing unauthorized fraudulent bids or listings.
+Contact us for help removing unauthorized bids or listings.

-If someone has used your eBay account without your permission, you'll want to contact your credit card company and your bank, and you may also want to file a police report.
+If someone used your eBay account without your permission, you should contact your credit card company and your bank.
+You may want to file a police report.